2026 CEO Diaries: RISK5 — Five OIaR Signals CEOs Can Check This Week

 How to use this (2 minutes)

-If a section lights up, that’s where your margin exposure is likely concentrating.
+If a section lights up, that's where your Operating Income at Risk is likely concentrating.

 RISK5 Checklist